mayankagnihotri7/twitter_bot_ruby/README.md

 - In `application.yml` add your consumer key, consumer key secret,  access token and access token secret which you will get once you login to `apps.twitter.com` and create a new application in there.
 - Run the bot using `ruby app/services/twitter/re_tweet_service.rb`

+All thanks to this [Article](https://prabinpoudel.com.np/articles/build-twitter-bot-with-ruby/#skills-required-to-follow-the-tutorial) using which I was able to build the Twitter bot.